whyrusleeping/gx/README.md

 Gx by default will install packages 'globally' in the global install location for your given project type.
 Global gx packages are shared across all packages that depend on them.
-The location of this directory is not set in stone, if for your specific environment you'd like it somewhere else, simply add a hook to your environments extension tool named `install-path` (see above) and gx will use that path instead.
+The location of this directory can be changed if desired.
+Add a hook to your environments extension tool named `install-path` (see above) and gx will use that path instead.
 If your language does not set a global install path, gx will fallback to installing locally as the default.
 This means that